cdzombak/lightweight-healthcheck/README.md

 # lightweight-healthcheck

-lightweight-healthcheck is a minimal healthchecking/monitoring script.
+lightweight-healthcheck is a minimal but effective healthchecking/monitoring script.

-- written in Bash & deployable anywhere
+- written in Bash & deployable on Linux or macOS
-- email & SMS (Twilio) notifications, including date/time and the hostname that sent the alert
+- email & SMS (via Twilio) notifications, including date/time and the hostname that sent the alert
 - mail/SMS alert rate limiting, to avoid blowing through your Twilio/Mailgun quota
+- customizable delay between first detecting a down condition and sending alert
-- alert logging
+- logging of down/alert/ok events

 ## Deployment